Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-where $\M{A}^* = (A_{it1}^*)$ is the top layer of an underlying low-rank tensor $\mathbfcal{A}^*$, $\M{X}_N \in \R^{N \times d_{N}}$ is a matrix of $d_{N}$ subject-specific covariates, $\M{X}_T \in \R^{d_{T} \times T}$ is a matrix of $d_{T}$ time-specific covariates, and the coefficient matrix $\M{B}^* \in \R^{d_{N} \times d_{T}}$ constitutes an unknown parameter that needs to be estimated.
+where $\M{A}^* = (A_{it1}^*)$ is the top layer of an underlying low-rank tensor $\mathbfcal{A}^*$, $\M{X}_N \in \R^{N \times d_{N}}$ is a matrix of $d_{N}$ subject-specific covariates, $\M{X}_T \in \R^{d_{T} \times T}$ is a matrix of $d_{T}$ time-specific covariates, and the coefficient matrix $\M{B}^* \in \R^{d_{N} \times d_{T}}$ is an additional unknown parameter.
 Note that in the absence of time-specific covariates, we may simply use $\M{X}_T = I_{T}$ (and analogously $\M{X}_N = I_N$ for the absence of subject-specific covariates).
-The parameter $\M{B}^*$ can be estimated by a simple modification of the data fitting term in the objective \eqref{eq:nucnorm_matricization}; the resulting modified objective in $\Theta^*$ and $\M{B}^*$ remains (jointly) convex and can be solved easily with established methods.
+The parameter $\M{B}^*$ can be estimated by a simple modification of the data fitting term in the objective \eqref{eq:nucnorm_matricization}; the resulting modified objective in $\Theta^*$ and $\M{B}^*$ remains (jointly) convex and can be solved easily with established methods in convex optimization.
 Under the assumption that $\min\{d_{N}, d_{T} \}$ is small, the matrix $\M{X}_N \M{B}^* \M{X}_T$ is of fixed (low) rank, which aligns with the low-rank/factor model assumption for $\E[\M{Y}]$ overall.
 Consequently, there is also no need in general to add a separate regularization term for the estimation of $\M{B}^*$.

-While the above representation is sufficient for basic covariate models, it is not general enough, \emph{e.g.}~to allow covariates that vary both across subject and time.
-In the context of this paper, a relevant example is given by the number of vaccinated individuals per state.
-Such covariates can be included similarly with a suitable construction of $\M{X}$ (or $\M{Z}$) and coefficient matrix $\M{B}^*$, but the resulting product is no longer of low rank (relative to $\min\{N, T \}$).
-In our data analyses, we did not observe any issues in the estimation of such models, despite the departure from the low-rank assumption.

-(ii) \emph{Higher-order tensors}.
-While in this paper, we focus on tensors of order three, the proposed approach extends to higher-order tensors.
-For example, an issue that has attracted much interest are potential disparate impacts of COVID-19 on different demographic groups (\emph{e.g.}~strata defined by combinations of race and gender).
-The thus stratified data would yield a tensor of order four, assuming control outcomes that vary across the strata.
-The only necessary modification to accommodate the resulting tensor concerns computation: for a tensor of order three, there are three canonical matricizations given by its three modes, whereas for a tensor of order four with dimensions $(d_1,d_2,d_3,d_4)$, one may consider matricizations of dimensions $d_{i_1} \times (d_{i_2} \cdot d_{i_3} \cdot d_{i_4})$ as well as $(d_{i_1} \cdot d_{i_2}) \times (d_{i_3} \cdot d_{i_4})$, for any permutation $i_1, i_2, i_3, i_4$ of $\{1,2,3,4\}$.
-The matricization should be chosen so that the dimensions of the resulting matrix are close to a square matrix since in that case, one obtains the best statistical recovery guarantees \cite{Montanari2018}.